matthewzung/PythonForEveryone-Zung/README.md

 - Week 1 Work Log:
 In week 1 I learned about the reason for why we program and use computers in general.
 The first week wasn't used to code much.
 The only small program i was to create was the "Hello World" one.
 Which was really basic so i had zero trouble.
 The course also introduced me to the basic overview of what python is and what it is as a programming langauge.
 The teacher also talks about how computers affect our daily lives and why programmnig is so vital to the future.
 - Week 2 Work Log:
+Week 2 focused on the overall basics of python, such as downloading it onto the computer and learning the basic commands that you can use while useing python.
+Another thing that was mentioned was the use of screenshots and how to capture them.
+We then had a basic quiz that i still couldnt submit since the course it audited but i was able to give the gist of it.
+The quiz overview was about the stuff mentioned in week one as well as the new basic commands we have now just learned.
 - Week 3 Work Log:
 - Week 4 Work Log:
 - Week 5 Work Log: